taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## ZK-EVM

 A set of circuits that prove the execution of the Ethereum Virtual Machine.
 It is the core component of a ZK-Rollup that generates Zero-knowledge proofs to verify the correctness of programs.
 Increasingly, it is used to describe a ZK-Rollup as whole which is EVM-compatible, as opposed to just the set of circuits.

+## ZK-Rollup

+A rollup that uses ZKPs (also often called validity proofs) to validate the correctness of the state transition function and update the rollup state.
+This is one of two main types of rollup constructions, along with optimistic rollups.
+In general, ZK-Rollups do not provide privacy preserving properties; privacy preserving ZK-Rollups are sometimes called ZK-ZK-Rollups.